Risks and uncertainties

 One or more markets may be affected by events that have a negative effect on the macroeconomic situation or geopolitical environment in the country.
 These changed macroeconomic or geopolitical circumstances, such as political instability and sudden negative events in one or more countries, may result in rapid changes in the business environment and in economic downturn, which is likely to change consumer purchasing behaviour and thus negatively impact the group’s sales.

 Uncertainties also exist concerning how external factors such as foreign currencies (see below), raw materials prices, transport costs and suppliers’ capacity will affect buying costs for the group’s products.
-There are also risks associated with social tensions in certain sourcing markets, which may lead to instability at the suppliers and in manufacturing.
+There are also risks associated with social tensions in sourcing markets, which may lead to instability for the suppliers and in manufacturing and deliveries.

 The group therefore needs to monitor such changes closely and have strategies in place to deal with fluctuations as advantageously as possible for both the company and external stakeholders.